Optimization Modeling for Pandemic Vaccine Supply Chain Management: A Review and Future Research Opportunities: Models Considering Epidemiological Dynamics

 Demand estimation in vaccine management is accomplished using epidemiological models.
 Several articles (especially in resource allocation category) unify mathematical optimization with compartmental epidemiological modeling \citep{bertsimas2020optimizing,enayati2020optimal,jadidi2021two,jarumaneeroj2022epidemiology,minoza2021covid,rao2021optimal,roy2021optimal,thul2023stochastic,yang2022comparison,bertsimas2022locate,mak2022managing,shamsi2021novel,bennouna2022covid}, for decision making under demand uncertainty.
-SIR (Susceptible-Infectious-Recovered) model is the most commonly used compartmental epidemiological model that leads to an ordinary differential equations (ODE).
-The SIR model has many extensions (i.e. SEIR, SEIQR, SIRD, DELPHI). \citet{bertsimas2020optimizing} and \citet{bertsimas2022locate} develop DELPHI-V model, representing the rate of susceptible ($S$), exposed ($E$), infectious ($I$), undetected ($U$), quarantined ($Q$) and dead ($D$) population in a certain region, using compartment-wise flow rates.
+SIR (Susceptible-Infectious-Recovered) model is the most commonly used compartmental epidemiological model, which is represented by a set of ordinary differential equations (ODE).
+The SIR model has many extensions (i.e., SEIR, SEIQR, SIRD, DELPHI). \citet{bertsimas2020optimizing} and \citet{bertsimas2022locate} consider the DELPHI-V model, representing the rate of susceptible ($S$), exposed ($E$), infectious ($I$), undetected ($U$), quarantined ($Q$) and dead ($D$) population in a certain region, using compartment-wise flow rates.
 The compartmental flows for a region are illustrated in Figure~\ref{fig:SEIRD_bertsimas}.
-Table~\ref{Tab:epidemiological parameter description} outlines the nomenclature used in DELPHI-V model and \eqref{eq:susceptible_risk_class_l} to \eqref{eq:immunity_risk_class_l} gives its ordinary differential equation (ODE) representation.
+Table~\ref{Tab:epidemiological parameter description} outlines the nomenclature used in the DELPHI-V model and the differential equations given in \eqref{eq:susceptible_risk_class_l} through \eqref{eq:immunity_risk_class_l} provide the ODE representation of the system dynamics model.

 \FloatBarrier